-In addition to the courses, MACP students will complete 450 hours of Internship.
-Work on both components of the program (modules and internship) occurs simultaneously.
+In addition to the courses, MSCP students will complete 450 hours of Internship.
+Work on both components of the program (courses and internship) occurs simultaneously.
 The internship is a vital component of counselor preparation and allows students supervised experience in counseling situations.
-This process is initiated briefly in the first module, but is developed more fully during the internship placement.
-Internships begin at the end of the first semester and are completed by the end of the fifth and final semester.
+Internships begin within the first two semesters and are competed by the end of the fifth and final semester.
 The internship occurs in approved clinical settings.
-Throughout the program, students are encouraged to apply the training from the psychotherapy courses.